hphelion/documentation/commercial/GA1/commercial.install-GA-supportmatrix.md

 -You must also satisfy these network configuration requirements:

- - The seed VM, the baremetal systems and the baremetal controllers must be on the same network
+ - The seed cloud host, the baremetal systems and the baremetal controllers must be on the same network

 - Ensure network interfaces that are not used for PXE boot are disabled from BIOS to prevent PXE boot attempts from those devices.